-The Night in Question will be run Saturday, September 12th, 2020.
-It will run at the concert and game site Cauldron’s Keep outside of Austin, TX; with work-shopping and other pre-game preparation the afternoon before in the nearby town of Bastrop, TX.
+The Night in Question will be run September 16 & 17, 2022.
+It will run Saturday night at the concert and game site Cauldron’s Keep outside of Austin, TX; with work-shopping and other pre-game preparation the Friday & afternoon before in the nearby town of Bastrop, TX.

 Click here for the full schedule

 The Night in Question is set in White Wolf’s World of Darkness, and plays on the backdrop of a centuries-long war between the Camarilla, a sect of vampires instituting a vast conspiracy to keep the existence of vampires a secret from humanity, and the Sabbat, a sect of vampires who espouse their superiority over human ‘cattle’ and wage a holy war on the Camarilla in preparation for a prophesied end-of-days.
 Eschewing civility and politics, The Night in Question elects to instead explore the monstrosity and ferocity of the Sabbat and their dark agenda.

 Most players take on the roles of unknowing humans out for a night of dancing in the rural areas of central Texas who find themselves swept up in a frenzy of feeding and forced recruitment.
 Others take on the roles of the monsters who walk among them searching not only for prey, but for those with the potential to serve as soldiers on the front lines of the coming battle with the Camarilla.
 Working together in a collaborative play-style known as Nordic LARP, players explore the physical and emotional wounds vampires can inflict upon their victims and each other.

 When the ashes from the fires settle and dawn rises on the next day, one question remains.
 One question that can only be answered by the ones who were there and survived:

 What terrible things did you do on the night in question?